Selected Work in Progress

 Working Papers

 The Uneven Impact of Generative AI on Entrepreneurial Performance.
-(2024) With N Otis, S Delecourt, D Holtz, R Koning.
+(2024) (With N Otis, S Delecourt, D Holtz, R Koning).
+Revise and Resubmit, Management Science.

-First Place Winner, Wharton People Analytics White Paper Competition
+Winner, Wharton People Analytics White Paper Competition (2024)

 Design of Off-Grid Lighting Business Models to Serve the Poor: Field Experiments and Structural Analysis (2024).
+(With BS Uppari, S Netessine, I Popescu).
 Management Science.
-Vol. 70, No. 5, May 2024.
-With BS Uppari, S Netessine, I Popescu.
+Vol. 70, No. 5.
 Published Version.
 SSRN Working Paper.

 Winner INFORMS Public Sector Operations Research (PSOR) Best Paper Award